cdunham1989/loan_calculator/README.md

 So I can charge my customer for not making the monthly payment, I want to be able to add a charge to the balance for late payment

+As a bank,
+So I can lend as much money as possible,
+I want to be able to do all these things with more than one user

 ```